ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/guidelines.rst

 automatically added to the core.
 (Putting these reactions in the seed mechanism has the same effect.)
 Thus, if a species is known to be a part of your system and RMG is having trouble incorporating it within your model, it should be added to the condition file with 0.0 set as the concentration.
+If you are adding a larger number of species with zero concentration to your input file make sure to set the `filterReactions` flag to true.
+Otherwise the inital reaction generation step will take a long time.

 Starting with a single molecule when generating a model for a mixture
 ---------------------------------------------------------------------